Peter Woon: Personal life

 Woon was born in Bristol in 1931.
 He married Betty in 1956, but divorced in 1974.
 He was divorced by his second wife, Diana, a former colleague, in 1992.
 His interests included cricket, and travelling, including cruises.
 He served as a Governor for his former school, Christ's Hospital, and acted as a pastoral mentor for one of its students.

 Death

 In his final years, Woon was diagnosed with cancer.
-In May 2014, whilst on an Elbe River cruise, he was taken to hospital in Dresden, Germany, after suffering injuries from a fall, which led to his death at age eighty-two.
+In May 2014, while on an Elbe River cruise, he was taken to hospital in Dresden, Germany, after suffering injuries from a fall, which led to his death at age eighty-two.
 He was cremated in Dresden with a funeral ceremony attended by his son, Peter and partner Frances.
 He left a significant bequest both to his former school, Christ's Hospital, and a dozen charities.
 He set up a fund for the further education and wellbeing of a former Christ's Hospital student.